KramKroc/EdisonSushi/README.md

 **Creative Commons License**

-These Cards are based on *Your EdVenture into Robotics- 10 Lesson Plans by RoboticsWPS - Michele Miller* and is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+These Cards are based on *Your EdVenture into Robotics- 10 Lesson Plans by [RoboticsWPS - Michele Miller](http://www.roboticswps.com.au/)* and is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License.](http://creativecommons.org/licenses/by-sa/4.0/)
-Based on a work at (http://www.meetedison.com)
+Based on a work at http://www.meetedison.com

 You are free to:

-Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+* Share — copy and redistribute the material in any medium or format.
+* Adapt — remix, transform, and build upon the material for any purpose, even commercially.

 Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.